dingxin-tech/presto-alibaba-maxcompute-connector/README.md

 - (Optional) Schema activation: Enable Schema mode to use different directories in Presto.
 Refer to [How to Enable Schema Model in MaxCompute](https://help.aliyun.com/zh/maxcompute/user-guide/schema-related-operations) for more information.

+### Obtain the Connector JAR

+To use the MaxCompute connector, you first need to obtain the JAR file by building the repository.
+Use the Maven command `mvn clean package` to build the project and generate the
+JAR.
+Once built, place the JAR file into the `plugin/maxcompute` directory within your Presto installation.

 ### Configuration

 Before configuring the MaxCompute connector, please ensure you have prepared all the necessary information associated with your MaxCompute project, including project name, access